caltechlibrary/cell-atlas/sections/6-13-summary.md

 • Albers and Jarrell (2018). *The archaellum: An update on the unique archaeal motility structure* [@albers2018].

+• Armbruster and Mobley (2012). *Merging mythology and morphology: The multifaceted lifestyle of Proteus mirabilis* [@armbruster2012].

 • Berg (2003). *The rotary motor of bacterial flagella* [@berg2003].

 • Jarrell and McBride (2008). *The surprisingly diverse ways that prokaryotes move* [@jarrell2008].